Revival Process: Start of the "Revival Process"

-Reaction and Resistance
+Reaction and resistance

 Similar to the system of government-controlled religious organizations which exists in the People's Republic of China today, Bulgaria tightly regulated the practice of Islam in the country.
 The People's Republic of Bulgaria formally employed a loyal Chief (Grand) Mufti along with regional Muftis throughout its reign.
 Unsurprisingly, the state-employed Chief Mufti expressed his support for the "Revival Process", declaring that "...There have been no cases of preventing or in any way restricting Muslims from performing religious rites and services."

 Resistance to the "Revival Process" among the Turkish population itself, however, was strong.
-Given that even among the states of the Eastern Bloc, governmental opposition to the Communist regime was particularly weak in Bulgaria, Turks opposed to the "Revival Process" were forced to construct new organizations from scratch, and acts of resistance were thus often merely individual.
-For example, in spite of regulations, many continued to secretly practice their faith and instruct their children in the Turkish language and Islamic religion.
-Once the necessary structures had been established and organized opposition began in earnest (after the nominal conclusion of the campaign), opposition became increasingly visible.
+For example, in spite of regulations, many Muslims continued to secretly practice their faith and instruct their children in the Turkish language and Islamic religion.
+Once the necessary structures had been established, organized opposition began in earnest and opposition became increasingly visible.
 Turks and Muslims organized large-scale protests demanding the restoration of their rights and original names.

 Rather than fight, however, many Turks initially attempted to escape the renaming process.
 While the international borders of the People's Republic of Bulgaria were generally closed, Turks sought refuge within the country.
 Many fled into the forests and other inaccessible areas to hide from the state while others attempted to flee for the big cities (where the re-naming process was slower and more cumbersome).
 Regardless, such escape attempts generally failed.

 Muslims who refused to assimilate faced imprisonment, expulsion, or internment in the reactivated Belene labor camp, situated on an island in the Danube river.
-Some who were sent to Belene died, and many protesters were even directly killed in clashes with authorities.
-While the number of civilian causalities is not definitely known, according to Turkish sources, anywhere from 800 to 2,500 died between November 1984 and February 1985.
+Some who were sent to Belene died.
+While the number of civilian casualties is not definitively known, according to Turkish sources, anywhere from 800 to 2,500 died between November 1984 and February 1985.
 Other observers, meanwhile, estimate the number of casualties at more than 1,000, though that number is likely to rise considerably when including the number of people who died of neglect or suicide in Belene.